Power Station of Art

-The Power Station of Art is a contemporary art museum in Shanghai.
-Housed in a former power station, it is China's first state-run contemporary art museum.
+The Power Station of Art (上海当代艺术博物馆 (Shanghai Contemporary Art Museum)) is a municipal contemporary art museum in Huangpu, Shanghai, China.
+The museum is a public institution that is funded by the Shanghai City Culture and Tourism Bureau.

+Housed in a former power station, the museum is China's first non-private contemporary art museum.
 Converting the building cost $64 million which was paid for by the Shanghai government.

 The museum is on the site of the Expo 2010 and on the left bank of the Huangpu River.
 It opened in 2012 with an exhibition of contemporary art from Centre Pompidou, Paris's best-known contemporary art museum, entitled Electric Fields, Surrealism and Beyond.

 The director is Li Xu.
 The deputy director is Gong Yan, who was formerly the editor in chief of the Chinese-language magazine Art World.